brianclee-gh/cube/client/src/components/Overview/process.md

      [x] - Read (#) of Reviews Component
      [x]      - speak with edrick about the star component
             - implement it based on average reviews for current product selected
+           - use Function for calculcated star number
             - Create sub star component to seperate concerns
             - useEffect to populate meta data based on current Id
             - render if metaData available - use function created in context to calculcate star value
             - take the total reviews to an outside varibale to be access in the anchor to reviews (once widget added to project)